Timeshare? No thanks! August is not Timeshare nor a property club

 Co-ownership - The better way to own holiday homes

 Sole ownership of private second homes is the alternative to Timeshare or hotels and rentals.
-However, the complexity hassles and costs linked to buying and owning a home abroad often outbalance the usage and benefits of owning a second home.
+However, the complex hassles and costs linked to buying and owning a home abroad often outbalance the usage and benefits of owning a second home.

 A better way to own second homes, where you can share the costs while still enjoying real ownership is co-ownership.
 Co-ownership has always existed where friends come together to buy a holiday home and split the costs.
 We have modernised co-ownership and set up a structure that allows you to increase your buying power, lower costs but without any of the risk and hassle associated with the DIY co-ownership process.